spectrocloud/librarium/content/docs/04-clusters/3-cluster-management/13-palette-lock-cluster.md

 2. Select `Tenant Settings` from the left ribbon menu.

-3. From `Tenant Settings,` select `Cluster Settings` and toggle the `Lock all clusters` button.This restricts all the clusters under that tenant scope from being locked from cluster management services upgrade on the upgrade of the Palette.
+3. From `Tenant Settings,` select `Cluster Settings` and toggle the `Lock all clusters` button.This restricts all the clusters under that tenant scope from being upgraded from cluster management services upgrade on the upgrade of the Palette.

 4. To unlock the clusters, toggle the `Lock all Clusters` back and deselect.